sunandinisharma/MCL_IMC_Analysis/README.md

 # Setup and Installation

 ## Step 1: Python Environment Setup
-Create a new Python environment.
-Run in the linux Terminal python -m venv imc_env source imc_env/bin/activate  # On Windows use `imc_env\Scripts\activate`
+Create a new Python environment in the Linux terminal using the follwoing command

+python -m venv imc_env
+source imc_env/bin/activate  # On Windows use `imc_env\Scripts\activate`